Half Marathon Training: What Is Zone 2 / Endurance?

 Avoid These Pitfalls:

-Zone 2 rewards patience and consistency, two qualities every half marathoner needs.
+Zone 2 rewards patience and consistency, two qualities every half marathon runner needs in order to progress safely and perform well on race day.

 Zone 2 vs Other Training Zones